Orange in Orange County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Industry & Commerce.

 Location.
 30° 5.465′ N, 93° 43.858′ W. Marker is in Orange, Texas, in Orange County.
-Marker is on West Front Street near Second Street, on the right when traveling east.
+It is on West Front Street near Second Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Orange TX 77630, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dr. William Hewson and Dr. David Caldwell Hewson (here, next to this marker); John Harmon (here, next to this marker); Old Niblett's Bluff, C.S.A. (here, next to this marker); Site Of End Of The Line Station (here, next to this marker); The Sawmill Industry in Orange County (here, next to this marker); Atakapan Indians of Orange County (here, next to this marker); Hugh Ochiltree (a few steps from this marker); George Alexander Pattillo (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Dr. William Hewson and Dr. David Caldwell Hewson (here, next to this marker); John Harmon (here, next to this marker); Old Niblett's Bluff, C.S.A. (here, next to this marker); Site Of End Of The Line Station (here, next to this marker); The Sawmill Industry in Orange County (here, next to this marker); Atakapan Indians of Orange County (here, next to this marker); Hugh Ochiltree (a few steps from this marker); George Alexander Pattillo (a few steps from this marker).
 Touch for a list and map of all markers in Orange.

 More about this marker.
 Located in the Ochiltree Park.

 Credits.
-This page was last revised on June 4, 2020.
+This page was last revised on January 20, 2026.
 It was originally submitted on May 9, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 221 times since then and 28 times this year.
+This page has been viewed 549 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on May 9, 2018.
+4. submitted on January 20, 2026, by Jeff Leichsenring of Garland, Texas.